Communication Studies (CMST)

 Satisfies: a BACR for social sciences.

-This course introduces students to the range of historical, cultural, economic and social issues affected by the development and continued evolution of mass media.
-Books, magazines, sound and video recording, the development of electronic media and of the internet provide the context for examinations of media uses and effects, media policy and law and social effects of media.
+Introduces the range of historical, cultural, economic, and social issues affected by the development and continued evolution of mass media.
+Books, magazines, sound and video recording, the development of electronic media, and of the internet provide the context for examinations of media uses and effects, media policy and law, and social effects of media.

 CMST 210.
 INTERPERSONAL COMMUNICATION.
 5 Credits.

-This course is an exploration of the human communication process.
-It includes the perceptual and attribution processes surrounding messages, the construction of verbal and nonverbal messages, the functions of messages in interaction, and the role of interpersonal communication processes on a variety of interpersonal relationship types.
+An exploration of the human communication process.
+Includes the perceptual and attribution processes surrounding messages, the construction of verbal and nonverbal messages, the functions of messages in interaction, and the role of interpersonal communication processes on a variety of interpersonal relationship types.

 CMST 212.
 ARGUMENTATION AND ADVOCACY.
 5 Credits.